-- i) integrate and coordinate a set of actions required to prevent and combat the possible commission of wrongful acts by any professional the Group as a basic pillar of the Policy, in line with the Anti-Corruption and Anti-Fraud Policy, the General Risk Control and Management Policy and the General Sustainable Development Policy. - j) create a transparent environment, integrating the various systems developed to prevent crimes and maintaining appropriate internal channels to favour the communication of possible improper acts, including the use ethics mailboxes, which allow professionals of the Group, suppliers and shareholders of the Company to report potential financial or accounting improprieties and to communicate other conduct that may entail a breach of the Group of an act contrary to the law or to the rules of conduct of the Code of Ethics.
+- i) integrate and coordinate a set of actions required to prevent and combat the possible commission of wrongful acts by any professional the Group as a basic pillar of the Policy, in line with the Anti-Corruption and Anti-Fraud Policy, the General Risk Control and Management Policy and the General Sustainable Development Policy. - j) create a transparent environment, integrating the various systems developed to prevent crimes and maintaining appropriate internal channels to favour the communication of possible improper acts, including the use ethics mailboxes, which allow professionals of the Group, suppliers and shareholders of the Company to report potential financial or accounting improprieties and to communicate other conduct that may entail a breach of the Governance and Sustainability System or the commission by a professional of the Group of an act contrary to the law or to the rules of conduct of the Code of Ethics.